facebookresearch/fastText/docs/unsupervised-tutorials.md

 ## Word analogies

 In a similar spirit, one can play around with word analogies.
-For example, we can see if our model can guess what is to France, what Berlin is to Germany.
+For example, we can see if our model can guess what is to France, and what Berlin is to Germany.

 This can be done with the *analogies* functionality.
 It takes a word triplet (like *Germany Berlin France*) and outputs  the analogy: